 Now, don’t get me wrong, I’m an avid reader but I tend to steer in the direction of affirmation and poetry books.

-As you discover a new book find, jot it down, email this list to yourself.
+As you discover a new book finds, jot it down, and email this list to yourself.

 *Some affiliate links are used, which means, if you purchased something, I may earn a commission.*